Ceralor/hass_dsame/README.md

 # hass_dsame
-Docker container to listen to S.A.M.E weather radio signals and generate a corresponding event in Home Assistant
+Docker container to listen to S.A.M.E weather radio signals and generate a corresponding event in Home Assistant.
+Relies on the [dsame](https://github.com/MaxwellDPS/dsame) library for generating events presently.

 Must use privileged for execution of the container and pass /dev/bus/usb into container.